Anusree1603/project-development-case-study/README.md

 ## 📝 Original Draft

-I am interested in this role and have experience in Python and Django.
-I have built projects and want to learn more.
+I am interested in this role and I have experience in Python and Django.
+I have built some projects and want to learn more.

 ---